adebayo10k/expressvpn-version-upgrader/README.md

 expressvpn-version-upgrader.sh
 ```

-... else, execute expressvpn-version-upgrader.sh from within your Git project root directory with...
+... else, execute from within your Git project root directory with...

 ```
 cd path-to-cloned-repo-root-directory && \